SebMay99/Obstacle-detection-using-OpenCV/README.md

 # Obstacle-detection-using-OpenCV

-The goal is to detect a rectangle obstacle by using OpenCV
+The goal is to detect a rectangle obstacle by using OpenCV, controlling a drone's movement through ROS in order to make an approach without colliding with the obstacle

 The logic is based on https://stackoverflow.com/questions/60357533/separate-objects-countours-with-opencv: